LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: Inequalities

+which is true if and only if $\varphi_1$ defines a set of successor cardinality, and $\varphi_2$ defines the empty set.
+So we use

+The rest of the proof uses the same methods as the other parts of the` theorem. \end{proof} \end{proof}

 This theorem shows that if we exclude very large values of $\alpha$, $\LST(I,Q^\alpha)$ and $\LST(I,R^\alpha)$ move downward as we decrease $\alpha$ or move from $Q$ to $R$.
 At the bottom of this hierarchy is $\LST(I)$, and we saw earlier (from \cite{magidorVaananan}) that the minimum possible value of this is precisely the first inaccessible.
 At the top is $\LST(I,Q^{\On})=\LST(I,Q^{\text{e.c.}})$, and we saw that the minimum possible value of this is precisely the first Mahlo cardinal.
-The remainder of the section is devoted to finding a similar result for the other members of the hierarchy.
-The tagline for this section is:
+Our goal in this paper is to find a similar result for the other members of the hierarchy.
+The tagline is:

 \begin{quote} For $\alpha>0$, the minimum consistent values for $\LST(I,Q^\alpha)$ and $\LST(I,R^\alpha)$ are both precisely the first element of $\Reg_{\alpha}$, provided $\alpha$ is not too large. \end{quote}